jwhuang42/ansible-script/hadoop/deploy_handbook.md

 ### sync host failure

-If this is the first time deploying the cluster, and you don't have any cluster info in `/etc/hosts` folder of your ansible control node, you may experience the following error when "sync-host" playbook is executed (both for the One line Deployment and applying sync-host.yaml playbook ):
+If this is your first time deploy cluster, and you don't have any hosts mapping configured in the `/etc/hosts` folder of your ansible control node, you may experience the following error when `sync-host.yaml` playbook is executed:

 ```
 [Errno 16] Device or resource busy: b'/etc/.ansible_<hash_value>' -> b'/etc/hosts'
 ```

-This happens because docker daemon manages the `/etc/hosts` file, and you can not modify it within the container.
+This happens because docker daemon manages the `/etc/hosts` file once a container starts, you can not modify it within the container.
-The walk around is to copy the `[nodes]` section in the hosts file in the current directory to the `/etc/hosts` on the VM first, and only then perform the workflow.
+The walk around is to copy the `[nodes]` section in the hosts file in the current directory to the `/etc/hosts` on the ansible control node first, and perform the workflow after that.
 For example, copy:

 ```
 # BEGIN ANSIBLE MANAGED HOSTNAME